pendo-io/pendo-mobile-sdk/android-integration/flutter-android.md

 ## Step 3.
 Mobile device connectivity for testing

 >[!NOTE]
->The `API Key` can be found in your Pendo Subscription Settings under the App Details Section.
+>The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details Section.

 These steps allow <a href="https://support.pendo.io/hc/en-us/articles/360033487792-Creating-a-Mobile-Guide#test-guide-on-device-0-6" target="_blank">guide testing capabilities</a>.